AndrewEllis93/Print-Tuning-Guide/articles/determining_max_volumetric_flow_rate.md

 \* <sup>*These fomulas are simplified versions of the cylinder volume equation (V=πr<sup>2</sup>h) given r and h or V, rounded to 3 significant figures.
 This is more than enough accuracy for our purposes (down to the thousandths). [:page_facing_up:Calculator](https://www.calculatorsoup.com/calculators/geometry-solids/cylinder.php)*</sup>

 ## Method

+---

+:bulb: This is a "quick and dirty" method that will get you a rough idea of your max flow rate.
+It's quick, easy, and "good enough" in most cases.
+There are more precise methods, like [:page_facing_up:CNC Kitchen's](https://youtu.be/lBi0-NotcP0), however his requires a milligram scale.

+---

 You will follow a similar process to extruder calibration.